 - Over-the-Line — is a bat-and-ball sport related to baseball and softball with just 3 people per team.
 Unlike the other sports, the batter and pitcher are on the same team.

 - Softball — a sport like baseball though the ball is pitched underhand, played mostly by women.
-Variations include fatspitch and slowpitch.
+Variations include fastpitch and slowpitch.

 - Pesäpallo — a Finnish variation of baseball, the major difference is that the ball is pitched vertically.

-- Brännboll — a Scandinavian game which has similarities to rounders, but with no pitcher.
+- Brännboll — a Scandinavian game that has similarities to rounders, but with no pitcher.